carlosmax3D/startech-usba-hdmi-linux-driver/README.md

-# mobilepixels-linux-driver
+# mobilepixels-linux-driver and startech-linux-driver

-Since MobilePixels products don't officially support linux, this is an unofficial, community driver to make them work on USB-A connections.
+Since MobilePixels/Startech products don't officially support linux, this is an unofficial, community driver to make them work on USB-A connections.

 This has been tested on Trio Max 2023 version that shows in `lsusb` up as `ID 0711:560b Magic Control Technology Corp.
 T6 USB Station`